-The SCR increased by €57.6m in 2020 to €649.6m.
-The main drivers are:
+The SCR increased by €66.3m in 2021 to €715.9m.
+The main movements in the SCR are due to:

-- The strong performance of equity markets in 2020 increased ZLAP's expected future profits on unit linked business.
-This is the main driver of the increase in Market Risk; - Health Risk increased in 2020 due to the onboarding of a new large group risk scheme increasing catastrophe risk; and - New business growth which contributes to an increase in risk across all modules.
+- The strong performance of equity markets in 2021 increased ZLAP's expected future profits on unit linked business.
+This is the main driver of the increase in Life Risk; - ZLAP's existing derivative programs were extended to further reduce equity risk exposure in 2021.
+This is the main driver of the reduction in Market Risk and the increase in Counterparty Default Risk; and - New business growth which contributes to an increase in risk across all modules.